kajuburfi/conways-gol/README.md

   r                             randomize states
   g                             view next generation
   + or =                        increases speed of generation
-  -                             decreases speed of generation L                             load from specified file S                             save to specified file q                             quit
+  - or _                        decreases speed of generation L                             load from specified file S                             save to specified file q                             quit